Approx. Time Difference

 Dial 100 for 24/7 English directory and operator assistance.

+In Singapore almost everyone has a cell phone, also known as a hand phone.
 You can purchase a cell phone after arrival or bring your unlocked cell phone to use with a local SIM card.
-SIM cards for use in Singapore are sold at the Changi Airport and local convenience stores.
+SIM cards for use in Singapore are sold at the Changi Airport.

 Pay phones are widely available.
-Phone cards can be purchased in multiple denominations.
+Phone cards can be purchased in multiple denominations and are sold at post offices, the co-op store on campus, convenience stores, newsstands, and other authorized agencies.
 If you live on the NUS campus, you can request private phone service in your room after you register.

 Voice over Internet Protocol (VoIP), the technology for transmitting voice conversations via the Internet, is popular with students who take a laptop abroad.
 Students and travelers of all kinds use social networking software such as Skype